dhananjay-vishwakarma/hashtag-research-with-suggestions/README.md

 - **Categorized Results**: View suggested hashtags organized by follower count ranges
 - **One-Click Addition**: Click on suggested hashtags to easily add them to your search
 - **Automated Research**: Works in the background without disrupting your workflow
+- **Search History**: Automatically saves your previous searches for easy reference
+- **Persistent Data**: Retains hashtag research even if you close or switch tabs

 ## How It Works